-Even though trucks in our community have a lot of negative impacts, they can also bring economic benefits like jobs.
-The fact of the matter is, workers are affected just as much as residents by all of the impacts we just talked about.
-We share of common experiences with freight transport, so it's important that we work together to bring about solutions!
+Even though trucks coming through our community have a lot of negative impacts, they can also bring economic benefits like jobs for local residents.
+The fact of the matter is, workers are affected just as much as residents by all of the impacts we just talked about!
+We share a lot in common about our experiences with freight transport, so it's important that we work together to bring about solutions to these impacts.